mohanson/pywasm/README.md

 # Example

-A few small examples have been provided in the `examples` directory, you can try these examples quickly just:
+Some examples have been provided in the `examples` directory, you can try these examples quickly just:

 ```sh
 $ cd pywasm